-GDP in Razgrad district continues to grow at an increasing rate, but its value remains relatively low.
-The performance of the labor market in the district is traditionally relatively weak.
-Investment activity remains low.
-The density of the road network is relatively high, but the share of highways and first-class roads, as well as that of road surfaces in good condition, is extremely low.
-The average level of local taxes levied by the local municipalities is lower than the national average.
-The AIP transparency rating of the local administration is falling.
+GDP in Razgrad district continues to grow but at a lower than average rate, and its per capita value remains relatively low.
+Employment and unemployment are rising simultaneously.
+Investment and business activity in the district is showing some improvement.
+The share of highways and first-class roads, as well as that of road surfaces in good condition, is extremely low.
+The average level of the local taxes levied by Razgrad’s municipalities is considerably lower than the national average.
+The local authorities’ selfassessments of the development of e-government have gone up.

 Download reports from preivious years: